-With 20% of #TechNationVisa applicants coming from India and 28% of applicants are software engineers, Anurag Jain was on a UK Tier 2 General visa before deciding to make the switch to the Exceptional Talent Visa.
+With 20% of UK Global Talent Visa in Digital Technologies or #TechNationVisa applicants coming from India and 28% of applicants are software engineers, Anurag Jain was on a UK Tier 2 General visa before deciding to make the switch to the Global Talent Visa (formerly Tier 1 Exceptional Talent Visa).

-So when Anurag, Software Architect and Entrepreneur received the great news that he had been endorsed by Tech City and received his visa shortly after, he was very excited that he could work independently in the UK.
+So when Anurag, Software Architect and Entrepreneur received the great news that he had been endorsed by Tech Nation (formerly Tech City) and received his Global Talent Visa shortly after, he was very excited that he could work independently in the UK.
 This is because while Anurag was working under his Tier 2 General Visa, he felt constrained by not being able to fulfil his potential in the UK with the opportunities that are available to technology entrepreneurs.

-While researching visas to stay in the UK, Anurag concluded that the Exceptional Talent Visa was a viable option for him.
+While researching UK visas to work in the UK, Anurag concluded that the Global Talent Visa (formerly Tier 1 Exceptional Talent Visa) was a viable option for him.
 However, with the strict criteria, Anurag, like many applicants, was hesitant about applying.

 When I first read the guidelines, it felt like I needed a Phd. degree or owned multiple patents.
 I was convinced that I will not get this visa however, two friends encouraged me and convinced me that I had an exceptional talent.